 Sadly, Venice is over-run with tourists (like several popular destinations these days).

 Between 25 and 30 million visitors flood Venice each year; almost 6 million people disembark from some 600 cruise ships from April to October.

-There are reports that Venice plans to re-route about 1/3 of cruise ships away from the current cruise port, starting in 2020.
+There are reports that Venice plans to re-route about 1/3 of cruise ships away from the current cruise port.
 But whether that actually takes place remains to be seen.

-Photos © Janice and George Mucalov, SandInMySuitcase (except Photos 1 and 4)
+Photo credits: © Janice and George Mucalov, SandInMySuitcase (except last photo)